wkande/domains-for-sale/README.md

 # Domain names for sale

-The following domain names are for sale now.
+The following domain names are available for sale.

 - pupmoney.com
 - wyomingsoftware.com